thindil/nimalyzer/doc/available_rules.rst

 Namingconv rule
 ===============
 The rule check if the selected type of entries follow the selected naming convention.
-It can checks variables, procedures and enumerations' values.
+It can check variables, procedures and enumerations' values.
 The syntax in a configuration file is::

   [ruleType] ?not? namingConv [entityType] [nameExpression]